geoffreylgv/AdminPanel-MaterializeCSS/README.md

 # AdminPanel-MaterializeCSS
 New and Beautiful Admin Panel with materialize css and Laravel

-# css-loader
-CSS Loader, integrate de code and use js/jquery  to make loading effect on your page
+integrate the panel to have beautiful waves on your Control administration page

 With love [Geoffrey On Linkedin](https://linkedin.com/in/geoffreylgv)